-Apple co-founder protests Facebook by shutting down account
+Apple co-founder closing Facebook account in privacy crisis

-SAN FRANCISCO (AP) — Apple co-founder Steve Wozniak is shutting down his Facebook account as the social media giant struggles to cope with the worst privacy crisis in its history.
+PHILADELPHIA (AP) — Apple co-founder Steve Wozniak is shutting down his Facebook account as the social media giant struggles to cope with the worst privacy crisis in its history.

-In an email to USA Today, Wozniak says Facebook makes a lot of advertising money from personal details provided by users.
-He says the “profits are all based on the user’s info, but the users get none of the profits back.”
+In an email to USA Today, Wozniak said Facebook makes a lot of advertising money from personal details provided by users.
+He said the “profits are all based on the user’s info, but the users get none of the profits back.”

-Wozniak says he’d rather pay for Facebook.
-He says “Apple makes money off of good products, not off of you.”
+“Apple makes money off of good products, not off of you,” he said.

-Facebook CEO Mark Zuckerberg will testify on Capitol Hill on Tuesday and Wednesday about the company’s ongoing data-privacy scandal and how it failed to guard against other abuses of its service.

 Most Read Business Stories